Sudrien/watchy_romantime/README.md

 This is another temporal hours clock - the romans had 12 between Sunrise and Sunset, and 12 between Sunset and Sunrise.

-Please compile with my fork https://github.com/Sudrien/Watchy unless sqfmi/Watchy#233 is merged.
+Tested with Watchy 1.4.10

 Tools >> Manage Libraries >> Add "Sunset" (tested with 1.1.7)

-There are 3 modes, which can be switched between by the right buttons;
+There are 3 modes, which can be switched between by the right buttons; (TO FIX)

 Mode 1, suggested by [@maya@occult.institute](https://occult.institute/@maya)